lilbaby1/expenses-calculator-ui/README.md

 The Roommate Expense Tracker is a user-friendly React app designed to simplify expense calculations and budget tracking for people living together as roommates.
 It offers a convenient solution for managing shared expenses, accommodating varying spending habits, and ensuring fair contributions from each roommate.

+<b>This is first version of the app with a minimum amount of features.
+More features to come, including REST API for user registration and authentication.</b>

 # Key Features:

 Shared Expense Management: